Webull Cash Interest Rates

 $3.99 per month (or $40 per year).

-In addition to the great rate, Webull charges no recurring fees for its FDIC-insured cash-management
+Along with the strong rate, Webull does not charge recurring fees for its FDIC-insured cash-management

 program.
-There are no low-balance or monthly charges, for example.
+For example, there are no monthly maintenance fees or low-balance fees.
 There is also no minimum deposit

 Webull Promotion